ryansupak2/poliana-lego-scarface/docs/instructions.md

 * As mentioned in the prior section "Object of the Game", all Pawns start in their Color-specific Jail.
 The only way for a player to "Break out of Jail" is to roll exactly [6] on a single Die.
 (This will be discussed further in the Section "Theory of Play").
 ## Theory of Play

+### Overall Flow

+* All Pawns start in their Color-corresponding Jail.
+* Each Pawn must "Break Out of Jail" by rolling esactly [6] on a single Die.
+* Each Pawn must then travel counterclockwise down the Hallway.
+* Optionally, each Pawn may travel over the Catwalk, which makes them more resistant to Capture (which will be discussed more in the section "Capturing".

 ### Starting Positions

 * Each team of (4x) Pawns starts in the Jail that corresponds to its Team Color (Red|Green|Blue|Yellow).